innodoc/innoconv/doc/about.rst

 .. seealso::

-  Check out the :ref:`example course <example-course>` to see how it looks like.
+  Check out the :ref:`addtional documentation <additional-documentation>` to see how a real course looks like.

 Features
 --------